sortecoevo/sortee/content/blog/2021_the_replication crisis_is_not_a_crisis.md

 - transparency
 - preregistration
 - conference
-title: "EcoEvoRxiv launched!"The ‘Replication Crisis’ is not a crisis for researchers it is a crisis for society"
+title: "The ‘Replication Crisis’ is not a crisis for researchers it is a crisis for society"

 ---